DACA Facts You Must Know to Move Forward

 SOCIAL MEDIA

-This is a powerful tool that takes little effort but could actually have an impact if coordinated in a massive way.
-So, tweet your representatives in Congress and White House officials as well as local leaders.
-Let them know you disapprove of the president’s termination of the DACA program and that you demand Congress to pass legislative action to protect those affected.
+This powerful tool takes little effort but could impact massively if coordinated.
+So, tweet your representatives in Congress, White House officials, and local leaders.
+Let them know you disapprove of the president’s termination of the DACA program and that you demand Congress pass legislative action to protect those affected.

 Important Twitter handles: